maniaplanet/documentation/08.maniascript/03.specifying-parameters-for-a-player-shootmania/docs.md

         - docs
 ---

-It's possible to customize the parameters of a player when you spawn him (or while he plays but let's assume the first situation).
+It's possible to customize the parameters of a player when you spawn them (or while they play but let's assume the first situation).

 Instead of calling the function `SM::SpawnPlayer(_Player, 0, MapLandmarks_PlayerSpawn[SpawnId]);`, we'll create our own function to call to spawn of player.